scpederzani/scpederzani/README.md

 :stars: I am writing a color palette R package based on the stunning art of the game [Gris](https://nomada.studio/).
 It's still early stages, but you can check preliminary palettes and progress at [GRIScolors](https://github.com/scpederzani/GRIScolors)

-:mortar_board: I will be teaching a 4 day 'Scientific Data Analysis in R' course in early 2023, wich will take participants from basic R functionalities and structures, through data visualisation, good coding practices, and all the way to writing reproducible manuscripts.
-The course will be fully online and open to anyone, with priority given to ECRs and people working in the archaeological sciences.
-Watch this space for concrete announcements!
+:mortar_board: In Feburary 2023 I will be giving an introduction to writing reproducible analyses and manuscripts using RMarkdown at the online [Workshop on Good Statistical Practice in Archaeology](https://twitter.com/petra_vaiglova/status/1601090325732552705) organized by Petra Vaiglova at the Australian Research Cluster in Archaeological Sciences.

 ### :mortar_board: R Teaching